Kiailandi/rick-and-morty/README.md

 # Rick and Morty

-A simple application to visualize characters from the Rick and Morty TV show.
+A React application to visualize characters from the Rick and Morty TV show.

 API used: https://rickandmortyapi.com/

+Main tech stack: *React, React Query, Cypress*.

 ## Quickstart